learnk8s/learnk8s.io/README.md

 Using a non-standard approach to store blog posts has some pros and cons.
 Here's a list of cons:

 - The URL of the post is "<folder name>/index".
-The _index_ should be removed
+The _link_ tag and generating permalink had to patched to play nicely.
 - All resources within the post folder are copied across.
 - You should iterate through the collection with `for item in site.<collection name>`
 - Drafts are not possibile with collections